-Lone Wolf (1820?-1879) – Known as Gui-Pah-Go to his tribe, he was born about 1820.
-When he grew up he became a primary chief of the Kiowa tribe and was involved in the negotiations of the Arkansas Treaty in 1865 and the Medicine Lodge Treaty in 1867, which required for the Kiowa to be placed on a reservation.
-However, when the tribe delayed in moving to the reservation, Satanta and Kiowa primary chief, Lone Wolf, were seized by General George A. Custer and held as a hostages until the migration took place.
+Kiowa Chief Lone Wolf, known as Gui-Pah-Go to his tribe, was born about 1820.
+When he grew up, he became a primary chief of the Kiowa tribe and was involved in the negotiations of the Arkansas Treaty in 1865 and the Medicine Lodge Treaty in 1867, which required for the Kiowa to be placed on a reservation.
+However, when the tribe delayed moving to the reservation, Satanta and Lone Wolf were seized by General George A. Custer and held as hostages until the migration took place.
 By the 1870s, numerous Kiowa leaders were unhappy with the reservation system and began to make attacks upon wagon trains in Texas.